Ferlab-Ste-Justine/clin-docs/docs/qlin_genetic/prescription/landing.md

 ### Remove All Assignments

-Click on the cell under the 👤 column, on the row of the table corresponding to the desired variant, and select **No assignment**.
+Click on the cell under the 👤 column, on the row of the table corresponding to the desired prescription, and select **No assignment**.

 ### Filter By Assignment